 Is salmon a healthy food?

 Yes!
 Salmon is a perfect health food because it is so nutrient-dense.
-It is filled with antioxidants, high-quality protein, vitamins, minerals, and all-important Omega-3 fatty acids.
+It is rich in antioxidants, high-quality protein, vitamins, minerals, and the all-important Omega-3 fatty acids.
+It's considered a superfood.

-This entire meal is healthy because it’s a great combination of healthy protein, colorful and vitamin-packed vegetables, and healthy energy-boosting carbs.
-It’s a well-balanced dinner that is filing and comes in around 500 calories for a hearty portion.
+This entire meal is healthy because it's a great combination of protein, colorful, vitamin-packed vegetables, and energy-boosting carbs.
+It's a well-balanced dinner that is filling and comes in around 500 calories for a hearty portion.

 How do you buy the best salmon at the grocery store?

 I get asked a lot about buying fish at the grocery store.
-If you live near the coast and have access to fresh fish that wonderful!
+If you live near the coast and have access to fresh fish, that is wonderful!
 Find a local market you trust and support them.
 Look for salmon that is moist, vibrant, and has no fishy smell.

-If you live in the mountains or another inland place like I do it’s often hard to find fresh fish.
-If you see fish at the seafood counter check to see if it’s actually fresh or just thawed out from frozen fish.
-Most of the fish you’ll find has been frozen already (often right on the boat after it’s been caught) so I often will just go ahead and buy the frozen fish to keep in my freezer.
+If you live in the mountains or another inland place, as I do, it's often hard to find fresh fish.
+If you see fish at the seafood counter, check whether it's actually fresh or just thawed from frozen.
+Most of the fish you'll find has already been frozen (often right on the boat after it's caught), so I often just buy the frozen fish to keep in my freezer.
 I can then thaw out my own fish when I need it.
-Look at the label on the fish and check to see if any preservatives have been added.
-I enjoy both wild-caught salmon and farmed raised as long it’s been done in a responsible way.
+Look at the label on the fish and check whether any preservatives have been added.
+I enjoy both wild-caught and farmed Atlantic salmon as long as they're raised responsibly.

-- Next, chop the Brussels sprouts in half and toss them with the sesame oil and salt and pepper.
+- Next, chop the Brussels sprouts in half and toss them with the sesame oil, salt, and pepper.
 Roast them in the oven for about 10 minutes.

-- Next prepare the salmon by seasoning it with salt and pepper and half of the teriyaki sauce.
+- Next, season the salmon with salt and pepper, then coat it with half of the teriyaki sauce.
 Put it on a foil-lined baking sheet and sprinkle with half of the sesame seeds.

-- After the Brussels sprouts have cooked for 10 minutes pull them out and add the mushrooms to the same pan.
+- After the Brussels sprouts have cooked for 10 minutes, pull them out and add the mushrooms to the same pan.
 Cook that for another 10 minutes.
-At the same time put the salmon in the oven.
-That should take 7-10 minutes to cook depending on how thick your salmon is.
-It’s done when it starts to flake with a fork.
+At the same time, put the salmon in the oven or the air fryer.
+That should take 7-10 minutes to cook, depending on the thickness of your salmon.
+It's done when it flakes with a fork.

 - While that is cooking, microwave your rice packet.